This is the top of this pageSite menu here

 My name is Makiko Sugimoto and I was appointed as the Superintendent of the Inagi City Board of Education on March 2nd of this year.

-We will deliver the "Superintendent of Education Column" as a message to citizens about the way education and learning should be.
+We deliver the "Superintendent of Education Column" as a message to citizens about the state of education and learning.

 Thoughts on the “age of globalization”